coderhim/udacity-Image-classifier-project/README.md

 - `data_dir` (mandatory): Provide the path to the data directory containing the training and validation sets.
 - `--save_dir` (optional): Provide the directory where the trained model checkpoint will be saved.
 If not specified, the default directory will be used.
 - `--arch` (optional): Specify the architecture to use for the classifier.
-Use `--arch vgg13` to use the VGG13 model, otherwise, the AlexNet model will be used.
+Use `--arch vgg16` to use the VGG16 model, otherwise, the AlexNet model will be used.
 - `--lrn` (optional): Learning rate for the training.
 Default value is 0.001.
-- `--hidden_units` (optional): Number of hidden units in the classifier.
-Default value is 2048.
+- `--hidden_units` (optional): Number of hidden units in the classifier.(there are 3 hidden layers:{6272,1045,522}hidden units)
 - `--epochs` (optional): Number of epochs for training.
 Default value is 10.
 - `--GPU` (optional): Specify this flag if you want to use GPU for training.